Skip to content

 Limited Liability

-Limited liability refers to the fact that the company owners will not be responsible for the debts of their company beyond a certain amount.
+Limited liability refers to the fact that the company owners, such as the shareholders, will not be responsible for the debts of their company beyond a certain amount.
+You will enter into contracts in the name of your company rather than in your individual capacity.

-The benefit of this is that you can take certain risks, and, beyond the extent of your liability, will not need to take personal accountability.
+The benefit of this is that you can take certain risks and, beyond the extent of your liability, will not need to take personal accountability.
 You will not have any personal liability greater than the value of your initial investment.
-This creates a “corporate veil” between your personal assets and the business’ debts.
+This creates a “corporate veil” between your personal assets and the business’s debts.

 From an investing perspective, this has profound implications.
 For example, would you want to buy shares in a publicly-traded company if you could somehow be personally responsible for its actions?
 Probably not.
 However, when business is good, you can share in the company’s profits.